alnaeini/RoboGym/README.md

     pip install -e .
     ```

-    In case you wish to create a conda environment you can do so by running:
+    In case you wish to create a conda environment you can do so by running below command in **Packages** folder:
     ```
-    conda create -n RoboGym python=3.6
+    conda create -n RoboGym_install.yaml
     ```

 - We also provide a package that can be used as a starting point for training, and which is required to run the baseline model.